spoddutur/syntaxnet/README.md

 #### Salt on the wound:
 <hr/>

-Apart from having `high struggles in installation and huge learning curve, No official support and lack of clear documentation` led forums talking about myraid of issues on SyntaxNet without proper solutions.
+Apart from having `high struggles in installation and huge learning curve, no official support and lack of clear documentation` led forums talking about myraid of issues on SyntaxNet without proper solutions.
 Some of them were as basic as:
 - A lot of trouble understanding documentation around both syntaxnet and related tools
 - How to use Parsey McParseface model in python application
 - Confusing I/O handling in SyntaxNet because of the uncommon .conll file format it uses for input and output.